Adapting Security Warnings to Counter Online Disinformation: Background and Related Work

 \paragraph{Highlighting Falsehoods} Garrett et al. tested a two-part warning, where participants were first informed that a fact-checker had identified factual errors in a story, then those errors were highlighted in the body of the story~\cite{garrett2013promise}.
 Among users already predisposed to reject the misinformation, this treatment significantly increased accuracy of beliefs, but it had no effect among users inclined to believe the misinformation.

-\paragraph{Methods of Prior Work} In all of these studies, laboratory participants looked at screenshots of Facebook-style posts, then answered survey questions about how truthful they thought the posts were and whether they would consider sharing the posts on social media.
-This method can establish evidence about the behavior of laboratory participants, which can form the basis for theories about how users will behave in real settings.
-As we discuss below, however, security researchers found that in order to measure realistic responses to warnings, it is important to design experimental tasks that cause users to perceive realistic risk~\cite{sunshine2009crying,schechter2007emperor,sotirakopoulos2011challenges}.
-In laboratory studies of security warnings, participants complete role-playing exercises involving sequences of realistic tasks using the real systems under measurement~\cite{schechter2007emperor,egelman2008youve, sunshine2009crying}; the scenarios used in disinformation warnings studies are comparatively artificial.
-The role-playing tasks also permit researchers to empirically observe how participants behave, rather than asking participants to self-assess their likely behavior.
+\paragraph{Methods of Prior Work} In all of these studies, participants were presented with screenshots of simulated social media posts, then were posed survey questions such as how truthful they thought the posts were and whether they would consider sharing the posts on social media.
+These methods can inform theories about how users will respond in real-world settings, but generalizations are tenuous because the methods involve highly artificial tasks and self-reported predictions about behavior.
+As we discuss below, security research has found that in order to measure realistic responses to warnings, it is important to design experimental tasks that involve realistic systems, realistic risks, and measurement of actual participant behavior~\cite{schechter2007emperor,egelman2008youve,sunshine2009crying,sotirakopoulos2011challenges}.